alanrob05/irplus-LAN-server-with-ESP8266webserver/README.md

 IR led is on 4 (D2) by default

-Just add your SSID and password
+Just add your SSID and password on the arduino code